jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 * **Rich Schema Language:** Avro features a robust, extensible schema language defined in pure JSON, facilitating clear data definitions.
 * **Schema evolution**: Avro provides an effective mechanism for managing schema evolution, ensuring that data formats can adapt over time without breaking compatibility.

 It has a maven integration to generate Java POJO from schema.
+There are also libraries for doing Avro with Python code, use Pydantic to Avro and Avro schema to Pydantic classes.

 ### Json